This cheesy, comforting Cheesy Spaghetti Squash Bake is packed with vitamins and minerals from three different veggies.

 If you don’t have an Instant Pot, or you’d rather cook your squashes the old-fashioned way, you can roast them at 400 degrees for about 30 minutes.

 Once your squash is cooked and you’ve pulled out the strands, set them aside while you prepare the cream sauce.

 The next part is easy!
 Saute your garlic, onions, and broccoli in a large pan, then add the flour and broth and heat it until it thickens.
-Stir in the shredded cheese right at the end, then immediately pour the sauce over the cooked squash.

 Add a sprinkle of cheese and then bake until bubbly.
 Enjoy this healthy, tasty, and nourishing dish with your family!